Switching your print on demand supplier? Get in touch with us here

 As the name might suggest, ‘print on demand’ refers to the ability to print unique designs on various products in near-real time.
 When it comes to custom products, like t-shirts and other apparel, print on demand (POD) is a top choice.
 With print on demand functionality, a creator can design custom products and coordinate with a POD supplier to sell them on a per-order basis.

-Suppose you want to design your own t-shirts for an upcoming concert or family event.
+Suppose you want to design your own shirts at home for an upcoming concert or family event.
 In that case, you might prefer POD because you can forfeit costly expenses, like printing supplies, because your supplier takes care of the printing for you.
 And if you’re looking to start your own custom t-shirt business, a POD supplier also handles every aspect of order fulfillment, from printing to shipping.

 Even better, print on demand functionality means you never have to order, manage, or store inventory.
 Your print on demand supplier will house their own inventory of products — from t-shirts and tote bags to phone cases and wall art — for you to select from.
 Once you’re ready, your supplier will retrieve the desired item from their inventory, print your design, and ship it.